BendingSpoons/katana-swift/README.md

 ## Interceptors

-When defining a `Store` you can provide a list of interceptors that are triggered whenever an action is dispatched.
+When defining a `Store` you can provide a list of interceptors that are triggered whenever an item is dispatched.
 An interceptor is like a catch-all system that can be used to implement functionalities such as logging or to dynamically change the behaviour of the store.
 An interceptor is invoked every time a dispatchable item is about to be handled.

 #### DispatchableLogger
 Katana comes with a built in `DispatchableLogger` interceptor that logs all the dispatchable, but the one listed in the black list parameter.